paylayio/paylayio.github.io/PaymentServer.md

 ~~~

 ### OpenID Connect Provider
 The PaymentServer requires an OpenID Connect Provider for authentication and token issuance.
-PayLay offers a barebones IdentityServer that can easily be deployed in your Development environment.
+PAYLAY offers a barebones IdentityServer that can easily be deployed in your Development environment.
 We recommend that you use your existing OpenID Connect provider and authorization server instead.

-### Management Studio
+### Dashboard
-PayLay comes with a Management Studio application that allows you to configure Payment Service Provider connectors, payment routing, etc. as well as viewing aggregated statistics, performing refunds, etc.
+PAYLAY comes with a Dashboard application that allows you to configure Payment Service Provider connectors, payment routing, etc. as well as viewing aggregated statistics, performing refunds, etc.

 ## Community vs Enterprise
 The Community and Enterprise Edition of the PaymentServer are identical.
 The only difference is in the support of various database providers.